saurabhsingh13no/virtual-wallet/README.md

 Infiniti Space Bank is launching a brand new online banking platform and they want you to build a Java library to build the virtual wallet to track users transaction account. https://en.wikipedia.org/wiki/Transaction_account .
-At a high level the library needs to solve the following business needs
+At high level the library needs to solve the following business needs
 * Track a user’s account balance
 * Manage account transactions in the form of debits (withdrawals) and credits (deposits).
 * Allow a user to transfer money to another user/account.